Appearance

 Each asset is automatically assigned a unique code based on its category prefix.
 For example:

-- A Fire Safety asset might get the code
+- A Lifting Equipment asset might get the code

-FS-001 - A Vehicle might get the code
+LIFT-001 - A Fire Safety asset might get the code

 These codes provide a quick, human-readable identifier for every asset.